EVI-SAM: Robust, Real-time, Tightly-coupled Event-Visual-Inertial State Estimation and 3D Dense Mapping: Event-based Hybrid Pose Tracking

 The feature-based tracking module of our system is the same as the feature-based EVIO in our previous works~\cite{GWPHKU:PL-EVIO, GWPHKU:MyEVIO}, where the camera poses are optimized by minimizing a joint nonlinear least-squares problem for the system state $\boldsymbol{\chi}$ as follows:

-Eq.~\eqref{feature_based_nonlinear_optimization} is composed of three components: (i) the IMU pre-integration residuals $\boldsymbol{e}^{k}_{imu}$ with weight $W^{k}_{imu}$; (ii) the feature-based image residual $\boldsymbol{e}^{k,l}_{image}$ with weight $W^{k}_{image}$; (iii) the feature-based event residual $\boldsymbol{e}^{k,l}_{event}$ with weight $W^{k}_{event}$. $\zeta$ and $\xi$ are the set of event-corner features and image features, respectively. $K$ ($K=10$ in our experiments) is the total number of keyframes in the sliding windows.
-The detailed mathematical explanation can be found in our previous work~\cite{GWPHKU:PL-EVIO}.
+Eq.~\eqref{feature_based_nonlinear_optimization} is composed of three components: (i) the IMU pre-integration residuals $\boldsymbol{e}^{k}_{imu}$; (ii) the feature-based image residuals $\boldsymbol{e}^{k,l}_{image}$; (iii) the feature-based event residuals $\boldsymbol{e}^{k,l}_{event}$. $\zeta$ and $\xi$ are the set of event-corner features and image features, respectively. $K$ ($K=10$ in our experiments) is the total number of keyframes in the sliding window.
+The detailed mathematical explanation and the keyframe selection scheme can be found in our previous work~\cite{GWPHKU:PL-EVIO}.
 Here, we only review the re-projection constraint of the event-corner features.
 Considering the $l^{th}$ event-corner feature that is first observed in the $i^{th}$ keyframe, the residual for its observation in the $k^{th}$ keyframe is defined as: